 For the Special Olympics race, parents and/or coaches are free to enter the check-in area if needed for assistance.
 The check-in time for this race will be 8:20 pm at the 50 yard line in the center of the football field.

 Even though our contestants are elite athletes, we should also remember that they are high school kids and that fun should still be part of the program.
 To that end, we finish the meet with the Co-Ed Costume 4 x 400 meter relay.
 We will take the first twelve relay teams "first come, first serve" at the event sign-in at the Awards tent.
 We encourage the athletes to plan ahead, bring some fun costumes and meet their fellow competitors.
 The only rule?
 You must have a costume to compete.

 Awards will be given to the top three finishers in each event in both The Main Event and The Undercard.
+The winners of both the Undercard and Main Event races will receive a special Vinyl Record trophy with the Distance Night logo.
 We will also give an award for the relay team with the best costumes.

 All award winners should report to the Awards tent in the middle of the field to get their awards and be announced to the crowd.

 Please direct all specific questions to meet manager Chris Quick at email@example.com.
 Let me know any special accommodations you or your athlete may need in order to compete.
 We will do our best to meet those needs and can best do so if we know in advance.
 Thanks again for agreeing to participate and being part of this exciting event!